RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 returns ???.

 `Int[expn, {var, a, b}]` returns the limit of the antiderivative of `expn` as `var` approaches `b` minus the limit as `var` approaches `a`.
-Note that by the *Fundamental Theorem of Calculus* (FTOC), this difference will equal the definite integral of `expn` from `a` to `b` *if* the antiderivative is continuous between the two points.
+Note that by the *Fundamental Theorem of Calculus* (FTOC), this difference will equal the definite integral of `expn` from `a` to `b` *if and only if* the antiderivative is continuous between the two points.
-Otherwise, it will *not* equal the definite integral.
-For example, the command
+For example,
 ```mma
 Int[???, {x, ???, ???}]
 ```